 Basic recommendations on the Display or Message delivery to the UE

-Editor's Note: Revise this section as more details become available from usability studies.

-As a result of the above studies, it is recommended that the following are examples of recommendations for further discussion]:
+As a result of the above studies, it is recommended to adopt the following display/messaging behavior:

+On validation failure, recommend use of words “Fake Number” to inform user not to trust the number being presented.
+If an icon can be presented, use of a “stop sign” further increases user caution with negligible impact on block rates.
+String is short enough to fit in CNAM fields.

+For UEs that include blocking capability, recommend cautioning user that blocking this number is not blocking the actual caller, or disallow blocking in cases of known spoofing.

 eCNAM delivers the aggregate of all the information available about the TN (caller identity, results of CVT analytics, and information queried by the terminating provider)

 The use of multiple symbols in a given display is not recommended because the consumer's interpretation of different symbols may result in confusion and detract from the value the service is providing.